tripathirajan/fetcher/CONTRIBUTING.md

 ## 🚀 Pull Requests

+This project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.
+Please use descriptive commit messages like `feat:`, `fix:`, and `docs:` when contributing.

 - Fork the repository and create your branch from `main`.
 - Use clear commit messages and follow conventional commits.
 - Add tests for new features or bug fixes.